Reconfigurable mechanical vibrations laboratory kit: (3) Application

 \subsection{One degree of freedom}

 The first lab consists of investigating a simple forced one degree of freedom spring-mass system and is shown in Figure \ref{fig:1DOF}4.
 The system represents a base excitation problem where a payload is forced by a spring attached to a vibrating base.
-Here, the speaker is mounted face down on the top panel of the housing.
-A drive rod attaches a coupler to the speaker.
-Then, a spring is threaded to the coupler and a steel hex nut is attached which acts as the primary payload.
-With the spring constant and mass of the nut provided, the students are asked to first predict the natural frequency of this system with the single nut and when a magnet of known mass is attached to the nut.
+Here, the shaker is mounted face down on the top panel of the housing.
+A drive rod attaches a coupler to the shaker.
+Then, a spring is threaded to the coupler and a steel hex nut is attached, which acts as the primary payload.
+With the spring constant and mass of the nut provided, the students are asked to first predict the natural frequency of the one degree of freedom system with the single nut and then when a magnet of known mass is attached to the nut.
 For a forced spring-mass system, the natural frequency is given by $f_n=\frac{1}{2\pi}\sqrt{\frac{k}{m}}$ where $k$ is the spring constant and $m$ is the mass of the payload.
 Then, students are asked to perform an experimental frequency sweep utilizing the LED strobe lights to determine the frequency corresponding to the maximum amplitude amplification of the mass for these two configurations and compare their experimental observations with the theoretical prediction.
+The data in Figure 4B is presented in the form of a ``spatio-temporal'' diagram.
+The goal of such graphical representations is to illustrate the time dynamics of a 1D system using a single image, derived directly from a video recording.
+To create these images, narrow slices of pixels are extracted from a video and then stacked next to each other to form a single image.
+Thus rather than the axes of the image representing two spatial coordinates as in a standard photograph, one axis represents space while the other represents time.